coopernetes/image-registry-go/README.md

 # OCI container registry in Go
-This is a toy application implementing the [OCI image spec] & [OCI distribution spec] for the purposes of my own learning of Go and containers at a fundamental level.
+This is a simple application implementing the [OCI image spec] & [OCI distribution spec] for the purposes of education.
+This won't ever be a production-grade registry but the goal is to have it pass all the OCI distribution conformance tests as well as a playground to explore common idioms and patterns in Go.

-## TODO
+## High level objectives
-* Implement [distribution endpoints]
+* Implement the required [OCI distribution spec endpoints]
 * [Use the image-spec schema] & [validate image-spec]
 * Validate server using [distribution conformance tests]